exanova-y/exanova-y/README.md

 ### Learning
 - Haskell
-- React, JavaScript, HTML5, CSS3
+- React, Typescript/JavaScript

 ### Recent projects
-- Low-cost maskless microelectrode arrays
+- Low-cost microelectrode arrays with laser-induced graphene
-- ArXiv paper parsers: Can a simulated panel of experts sift out good papers from the noise?
-How can we use RAG to find recent papers?
-How do we distinguish between fringe and mainstream papers
+- ArXiv paper parsers: Can a simulated panel of experts sift out good papers from the noise? and of course using RAG

 ### Colab or chat!
 Website: https://spin.yoyo.cat